mola/coding_guidelines/cmake/programming_guide.md

 include(${CMAKE_CURRENT_LIST_DIR}/cmake/package_helper/threads.cmake)
 ```

+> NOTE: It is advised to unset the `CMAKE_MODULE_PATH` variable when adding
+> third party projects as the file names can collide between projects.

 # Use Project-Relative Variables

 There are various scenarios where paths relative to a location in the source or